-We identified the increasing numbers of South African children and youth being exposed to negative social concerns in their communities, including sexual and physical abuse, substance abuse, trauma and neglect.
-Due to financial constrains, these individuals and their families usually do not have the means to get professional support in order to handle the effect of these concerns which often leads to issues like depression, drug abuse, school dropout and more.
-Further, services are often located far from these communities and therefore we identified the need for school-based services.
-From this base, we have an opportunity to address social, emotional and educational areas of learners and their families in both a preventative manner and rehabilitative way.
+Increasing numbers of South African children and youth are being exposed to negative social concerns in their communities, including sexual and physical abuse, substance abuse, trauma and neglect.
+Due to financial constraints, these individuals and their families usually do not have the means to get professional support in order to handle the effect of this trauma which often leads to issues like depression, drug abuse, school dropout and more.
+From school-based services, we have an opportunity to address social, emotional and educational areas of learners and their families in both a preventative manner and rehabilitative way.

-Our founding members are all Stellenbosch residents and therefore our first priority is to serve school communities in this area.
-However, our ultimate aim is to roll out our services to primary and secondary schools in the rest of the Western Cape and the nation of South Africa.
+Our ultimate aim is to roll out our services to primary and secondary schools in the rest of the Western Cape and the nation of South Africa and we depend on donors to partner with us to make this a reality.
 If your school is interested in partnering with us, please have a look at the process to partner with us or contact us with further questions.

 There have been many positive outcomes because of our involvement with schools which can be viewed at Testimonials and in our Annual Reports.
-We believe that the true impact of our work will become very prominent in the next 15 – 20 years as the learners we are and have been serving will then fulfill the role of parents in these communities.
+We believe that the true impact of our work will become most evident as the learners we have been serving then fulfill the role of parents in these communities.

-Community Keepers' audited financial statements of the past three years can be downloaded online under Our Records.
+Community Keepers' audited financial statements can be downloaded online under Our Records.

 100% of your financial donation will be used for the delivery of professional services and programmes to learners, educators and parents at the schools where Community Keepers are operating.
 We are able to do this thanks to a private donor who has committed to cover all our administrative costs.
 This commitment has also been verified by independent auditors.